thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 And you'll be in an interactive PostgreSQL REPL.
 To get help, type `\?` and press `Enter`.
 To quit, type `\q` and press `Enter`.

-Most database products have the notion of separate databases.
+Most database systems have the notion of separate databases.
 Let's create one for the lesson.
 In your terminal, type `psql`.
 Next create a database:

 ```text
 \l